ThilinaRajapakse/simpletransformers/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 *If you should be on this list but you aren't, or you are on the list but don't want to be, please don't hesitate to contact me!*

+---
+## How to Contribute

+### How to Update Docs
+The latest version of the docs is hosted on [Github Pages](https://simpletransformers.ai/), if you want to help document Simple Transformers below are the steps to edit the docs.
+Docs are built using [Jekyll](https://jekyllrb.com/) library, refer to their webpage for a detailed explanation of how it works.
+1) **Install [Jekyll](https://jekyllrb.com/)**: Run the command `gem install bundler jekyll`
+2) **Visualizing the docs on your local computer**:
+In your terminal cd into the docs directory of this repo, eg: `cd simpletransformers/docs` From the docs directory run this command to serve the Jekyll docs locally: `bundle exec jekyll serve` Browse to http://localhost:4000 or whatever url you see in the console to visualize the docs.
+3) **Edit and visualize changes**:
+All the section pages of our docs can be found under `docs/_docs` directory, you can edit any file you want by following the markdown format and visualize the changes after refreshing the browser tab.

+---

+## Acknowledgements

+None of this would have been possible without the hard work by the HuggingFace team in developing the [Transformers](https://github.com/huggingface/transformers) library.

+_<div>Icon for the Social Media Preview made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>_